haomo-ai/OverlapTransformer/README.md

 **OverlapTransformer: An Efficient and Rotation-Invariant Transformer Network for LiDAR-Based Place Recognition.**

-OverlapTransformer is a novel lightweight neural network exploiting the range image representation of LiDAR sensors to achieve fast execution with **less than 4 ms per frame**.
+OverlapTransformer is a novel lightweight neural network exploiting the LiDAR range images to achieve fast execution with **less than 4 ms per frame** in LiDAR similarity estimation.
 It is a newer version of our previous [OverlapNet](https://github.com/PRBonn/OverlapNet), which is faster and more accurate in LiDAR-based loop closure detection and place recognition.

 The arxiv paper is coming soon ...